Brachygastra mellifica

 Brachygastra mellifica, commonly known as the Mexican honey wasp, is a neotropical social wasp.
 It can be found in North America.
 B. mellifica is one of few wasp species that produces honey.
 It is also considered a delicacy in some cultures in Mexico.
 This wasp species is of use to humans because it can be used to control pest species and to pollinate avocados.

+Etymology

+The genus name Brachygastra comes from Ancient Greek βραχύς (brakhús), meaning "short", and γαστήρ (gastḗr), meaning "belly".
+The specific epithet mellifica means "to make honey" in Latin.

 Taxonomy and phylogeny

 The species that comprise the genus Brachygastra are neotropical social wasps.
 They can be found from southern United States to Northern Argentina and include a total of 16 species.
 B. mellifica is the only species present in the US, found in both Arizona and Texas.
 B. mellifica ranges from Texas to Panama.
 This genus is known for its easily recognizable abdomen, which can be almost as wide as it is long, and its very high scutellum that often projects over the metanotum.
 B. mellifica is very similar in morphology to B. lecheguana but differs in its geographic distribution.